devster/guzzle-wsse-plugin/README.md

 ### Customize the way the nonce is created

-The nonces created by the plugin doesn't fit your need? you think their not generated in secure way?
+The nonces created by the plugin doesn't fit your need?
+You think they not generated in a secure way?

 All right you can change that: